wp-plugins/idx-broker-wordpress-plugin/readme.txt

 == Installation ==

-1. Download and extract the idxBroker.zip file.
+1. Download and extract the IDX Broker plugin.
+You may also install directly by going to your WP-Admin page and then Plugins > Add New.
+Search for 'idxbroker' under new plugins and click to install directly.
-2. Upload the uncompressed idxBroker folder to your `/wp-content/plugins/` directory
+2. Upload the uncompressed folder to your `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the Plugins menu in WordPress.
-4. Go to the IDX Broker Plugin Admin page and enter your CID and webite domain.
+4. You will need an IDX Broker account (MLS approval required), for the Plugin to work.
+Go to the IDX Broker Plugin page within WordPress.
+Enter your CID, Password, and IDX Broker Subdomain and click the 'Save Changes' button.
-5. Follow the instructions to add Widgets and Page Links.
+5. Your plugin will now pull your IDX Broker account information into Wordpress.
+Use the IDX Broker Plugin Admin page to add Widgets, menu links, and neighborhood/subdivision landing pages (Custom Links).

 == Frequently Asked Questions ==

+= How does IDX work? =
+IDX is a type of data feed provided by your MLS.
+This data feed typically (but not always) mirrors the data available on your MLS's website.
+IDX Broker™ connects to this data feed automatically, maps the necessary fields, and adds forms, scripts, etc, giving you a way to add html links and widgets to you website(s).

+= How many blogs/websites can I integrate with IDX Broker? = Each IDX Broker account can be tied to a single website design.
+That may be this blog, or your corporate site, or your personal site.
+It's up to your as a Realtor&reg;.
+Note that the website hosting the design for IDX pages must be approved by your local MLS(s).
+IDX, Inc will manage that verification process for you.

+Features provided by this Plugin are an exception - Widgets, links, and custom links may be placed onto ANY WordPress website or blog, regardless of MLS approval.
+The reason for this is because all Widgets, links, and custom links point back to the original IDX-approved website.

 = Do I need an IDX Broker account in order to use this plugin? =

 Yes.
-IDX Broker scripts generate the results and details pages for each MLS/IDX search.

-= Why do I need an IDX Broker account in order to display MLS/IDX property search details - isn't an IDX feed included with my MLS membership? =

-The IDX feed is the data from the MLS, not the solution that gives visitors a way to search, save, and contact you about property pages that match the look and feel of your site.

-= My page links and Widgets results display unbranded results and details.
-How do I ensure that results and details pages match the look and feel of my site? =

-Simply contact us and request a new global wrapper.
-We will take your site design and match it to the results and details pages in order to make for a seamless link transition from your blog/site to your IDX pages.
+IDX Broker manages your IDX feed by building forms, results, and property details pages that match your website or blog design.
+All IDX feeds require approval from a local board or MLS.
+If you are not a member of a local board or MLS, or your MLS does not provide an IDX data feed, then you will be unable to add IDX Broker plugin functionality to your WordPress site. <a href="http://www.idxbroker.com/idx_qanda.php">Read more about IDX Broker and IDX Feeds.</a>

 == Screenshots ==